 Arthritis includes over 100 different conditions and diseases that affect the body’s bones, cartilage, joints, muscles and other connective tissues.
 Though commonly attributed to the effects of aging or as a consequence of an injury, arthritic conditions are actually the result of inflammation or are an autoimmune condition.
 Arthritis conditions and diseases usually affect the body’s ability to move, hampering and sometimes completely halting physical movement.

 When arthritic conditions affect children 16 or younger, they are covered by the umbrella term juvenile arthritis or JA.
-There are several different types of JA, some of which affect not only the joints and other connective tissues but may also affect the eyes, the skin and have gastrointestinal effects as well.
+There are several different types of Juvenile Arthritis.
+Some of which affect not only the joints and other connective tissues but may also affect the eyes, the skin and have gastrointestinal effects as well.
 There are several different kinds of JA, the most common being juvenile idiopathic arthritis or JIA.

 Main symptoms of juvenile arthritis

-The primary symptoms of juvenile arthritis are similar to those of osteoarthritis and rheumatoid arthritis, including the limitation of motion in the joints due to swelling and inflammation, resulting in pain and stiffness, and joint deformities caused by damage to the cartilage and bone of the joints, leading to impaired use of the joint.
+The primary symptoms of juvenile arthritis are similar to those of osteoarthritis and rheumatoid arthritis.
+This includes the limitation of motion in the joints due to swelling and inflammation, resulting in pain and stiffness, and joint deformities caused by damage to the cartilage and bone of the joints, leading to impaired use of the joint.

 Managing juvenile arthritis

-NSAIDS, or non-steroidal anti-inflammatory drugs, are the doctor’s first choice when treating the pain and inflammation of juvenile arthritis, and many will prescribe that their patients buy Celebrex or a similar NSAID medication.
+NSAIDS, or non-steroidal anti-inflammatory drugs, are the doctor’s first choice when treating the pain and inflammation of juvenile arthritis.
+Many will prescribe that their patients buy Celebrex or a similar NSAID medication.
 Cortiosteroids, such as prednisone, and disease-modifying anti-rheumatic drugs, such as methotrexate, are also used together with the NSAIDs.

 Coping with juvenile arthritis

-Children do not have the same ability that an adult might to cope with the diagnosis of a chronic and possibly debilitating illness, so outbursts of sadness and anger are to be expected.
+Children do not have the same ability that an adult might to cope with the diagnosis of a chronic and possibly debilitating illness.
+So outbursts of sadness and anger are to be expected.
 The important thing is not to ignore these emotions, but to address them in a positive way.
-It takes time to realize that the disease is part of who they are, but not the only thing, and a supportive environment is important to encourage that.
+It takes time to realize that the disease is part of who they are, but not the only thing.
+A supportive environment can important to encourage that.